 ID has launched a new frame in which to share and value expanded approaches to learning, collaboration and performance – an International Festival of Learning (IFL).

 IFL emphasizes and celebrates learning through dance itself.
 Woven into this edition is a theme of Intimacy and the Civic, asking how embodied relational dance practices meet with and have relevance to wider contexts.
-Placing work in public sites is just one simple way of exploring the complex social relations and boundaries at play, making dance practice more visible and taking dance into direct relation with the environment.
+As part of IFL we also launched a new series of talks in partnership with Sadler’s Wells and University of Roehampton, focused on this civic theme and continuing into 2022.

 Dinis Machado (Sweden/Portugal), Chinasa Vivian Ezugha (UK/Nigeria), Nita Little (USA), Margarita Zafrilla Olayo (Spain/UK), Vanessa Grasse (IT/UK), Akeim Toussaint-Buck (Jamaica/UK).
-We also launched the publication of Independent Dance’s guest edition of Theatre, Dance and Performance Training issue developed over the past two years with contributions from 20 artists and writers from around the world.
+We were also delighted to launch the publication of Independent Dance’s guest edition of Theatre, Dance and Performance Training issue developed over the past two years with contributions from 20 artists and writers from around the world.